denten-books/plain-text/main.md

 discrete, and therefore computable elements.
 That idea would be true if the computer was simply a souped-up calculator.
-But computers are not just that: they are self-amending machines for universal remediation (not limited to numbers), machnes that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom text exists as a fixed analog given, and those for whom they functions as a truly digital medium, capable of amending further texts,
+But computers are not just that: they are self-amending machines for universal remediation (not limited to numbers), machines that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom text exists as a fixed analog given, and those for whom they functions as a truly digital medium, capable of amending further texts,